Pelvic Floor Therapy Dellwood, MO

 • Surgery

 Pelvic floor dysfunction can affect anyone, regardless of age, gender, or physical ability.
 While it can have a negative impact on your physical, mental, and emotional health, it’s important to remember that proven, evidence-backed treatment plans exist with professional physical therapy in Dellwood, MO.
-At Axes, we offer an entire team committed to assisting you recover the pleasure of participating in the things you love most in life.
+At Axes, we offer an entire team devoted to assisting you regain the pleasure of participating in the pursuits you treasure most in life.

 How Physical Therapy Can Help With Pelvic Floor Dysfunction

-If you are suffering from pelvic floor dysfunction, you may feel disappointed, ashamed, or despairing.
-But a diagnosis is far from a permanent condition.
-With pragmatic treatment plans tailored for you by your Dellwood, MO physical therapist, you can regain control over your life and enjoy a comfortable existence.
+If you are suffering from pelvic floor dysfunction, you may feel frustrated, ashamed, or hopeless.
+But a diagnosis is not the same thing as a life sentence.
+With practical treatment plans tailored for you by your Dellwood, MO physical therapist, you can regain control over your life and experience a pain-free life.

-Pelvic floor therapy involves exercises that can build strength in, improve flexibility of, or coordinate the pelvic muscles.
+Pelvic floor therapy involves exercises that can strengthen, improve flexibility of, or coordinate the pelvic muscles.
 The positive outcomes of physical therapy for pelvic floor dysfunction in Dellwood, MO include:

 • Improved pelvic floor muscle coordination — Enhancing coordination promotes vitals functioning, such as the ability to relax and contract the muscles during urination, bowel movements, and sexual activity.

-• Pain management By targeting weaker or stiffer muscles and addressing painful spots, physical therapy can assist in diminishing or getting rid of the pain you experience caused by pelvic floor dysfunction.
+• Pain management By targeting less resilient or less flexible muscles and addressing painful spots, physical therapy can support in diminishing or getting rid of the pain you feel caused by pelvic floor dysfunction.

 • Pre- and postpartum care Pelvic floor therapy is frequently advised during pregnancy and following childbirth.
-It can assist in readying the pelvic floor for labor, minimizing the chance of after childbirth pelvic floor dysfunction, and promoting recovery from changes and trauma to the pelvic floor associated with giving birth.
+It can aid in preparing the pelvic floor for labor, reducing the risk of after childbirth pelvic floor dysfunction, and promoting healing from changes and trauma to the pelvic floor associated with childbirth.

-• Sexual health improvement — By targeting particular muscles and dealing with any hidden issues, therapy can enhance sexual excitement, orgasm, and overall sexual satisfaction.
+• Sexual health improvement — By concentrating on specific muscles and dealing with any subsurface issues, therapy can improve sexual excitement, climax, and overall sexual gratification.

 • Education and self-management — Pelvic floor therapy is about more than just checking exorcises off of a list.
-By providing information and instructing you in techniques you can practice on your own, your Axes physical therapist helps you take an active role in your own care and enables you to sustain a way of life that promotes pelvic floor wellness.
+By providing information and teaching you approaches you can practice independently, your Axes physical therapist helps you actively participate in your own care and enables you to maintain a way of life that supports pelvic floor wellness.

-At Axes Physical Therapy, we have a team of knowledgeable pelvic floor therapists in Dellwood, MO who can assist you in improving your pelvic well-being and performance.
-While certain instances of pelvic floor dysfunction may necessitate surgical treatment, most patients in Dellwood, MO will likely experience sustained and substantial progress through minimally invasive physical therapy approaches.
+At Axes Physical Therapy, we have a team of knowledgeable pelvic floor therapists in Dellwood, MO who can help you in boosting your pelvic health and performance.
+Although certain cases of pelvic floor dysfunction may require operative correction, the majority of individuals in Dellwood, MO will find sustained and significant progress through less invasive physical therapy methods.

 What Dellwood, MO Pelvic Floor Therapy Involves

-Your first pelvic floor therapy session in Dellwood, MO will include an evaluation of your existing pelvic floor condition.
-The subsequent sessions will focus on implementing your personalized treatment program.
+Your first pelvic floor therapy session in Dellwood, MO will comprise an assessment of your current pelvic floor health.
+The remaining sessions will focus on implementing your customized treatment plan.

 Assessment and Evaluation

 The journey of pelvic floor therapy begins with an initial evaluation.
-During this phase, your Dellwood, MO physical therapist will dedicate time to understand you and your symptoms.
+During this phase, your Dellwood, MO physical therapist will spend time to understand you and your issues.
 They will ask about your medical history, lifestyle, and goals.
-Additionally, they will conduct a physical examination and musculoskeletal assessment of your trunk and pelvis to evaluate your current condition.
-With your consent, a pre-pelvic floor therapy assessment in Dellwood, MO may also include an internal examination to more determine the strength level.
-Alternatively, biofeedback sensors can be utilized instead of an internal examination.
+Additionally, they will perform a physical examination and musculoskeletal assessment of your trunk and pelvis to evaluate your present condition.
+With your approval, a pre-pelvic floor therapy assessment in Dellwood, MO may additionally involve an internal examination to more evaluate the muscle strength level.
+Alternatively, biofeedback sensors can be used rather than an internal examination.

-The assessment and evaluation performed by your physical therapist will aid in identifying the potential causes of your pelvic floor dysfunction and facilitate the formulation of an suitable treatment plan to help you in resuming the activities you love.
+The assessment and evaluation conducted by your physical therapist will help in determining the potential causes of your pelvic floor dysfunction and support the creation of an suitable treatment plan to help you in returning to the activities you enjoy.

 Pelvic Floor Therapy Treatments and Exercises

-Upon reviewing the findings from your assessment and evaluation, your pelvic floor therapist in Dellwood, MO will develop a personalized treatment plan tailored to your needs.
-This plan will include precise goals, exercises, and expected outcomes to guide your therapy.
+Upon reviewing the findings from your assessment and evaluation, your pelvic floor therapist in Dellwood, MO will create a personalized treatment plan tailored to your needs.
+This plan will incorporate specific goals, exercises, and expected outcomes to guide your therapy.

 Exercises for Pelvic Floor Therapy

-Improving muscle strength and balance is essential for any pelvic floor therapy plan.
-Exercises that may be included in your physical therapy treatment plan in Dellwood, MO are:
+Improving strength and balance is crucial for any pelvic floor therapy plan.
+Exercises that may be included in your physical therapy treatment plan in Dellwood, MO include:

 • Strengthening exercises to develop weak muscles

-• Functional training to integrate new muscle patterns into routine activities
+• Functional training to include new muscle actions into everyday tasks

-The exercises your Dellwood, MO physical therapist prescribes for your pelvic floor dysfunction will vary based on your specific needs, but will all be aimed at rehabilitating your body and muscles for optimal health.
-Depending on your existing health and level of pelvic floor dysfunction, exercises may commence with you lying flat on your back and gradually advance to seated and standing positions.
+The exercises your Dellwood, MO physical therapist prescribes for your pelvic floor dysfunction will change based on your specific needs, but will all be aimed at retraining your body and muscles for optimal health.
+Depending on your present health and level of pelvic floor dysfunction, exercises may initially start with you lying down on your back and evolve to sitting and upright positions.

 Manual Therapy

 Manual therapy, such as instrument-assisted soft tissue mobilization, is a hands-on technique that involves your physical therapist applying pressure or massaging specific areas of your pelvis.
-It may include myofascial release (releasing tight knots in your muscles), nerve release (freeing up compressed nerves), joint mobilizing techniques (improving the mobility of your joints), deep tissue massage (relaxing tense muscles), or skin rolling (lifting and rolling the skin to reduce adhesions).
+It may include trigger point therapy (releasing tight knots in your muscles), nerve release (freeing up compressed nerves), joint manipulation (improving the mobility of your joints), deep tissue massage (relaxing tense muscles), or skin rolling (lifting and rolling the skin to reduce adhesions).

 Biofeedback Training

-Biofeedback training employs a device to measure and display the activity of your pelvic floor muscles on a screen.
-It help you learn how to regulate and align your pelvic floor muscles by giving you live feedback on how they tighten and relax.
-This feedback helps you better understand understand how to activate and relax the muscles correctly, optimizing your muscle integration and control.
+Biofeedback training employs a device to gauge and display the activity of your pelvic floor muscles on a screen.
+It help you understand how to control and harmonize your pelvic floor muscles by giving you real-time feedback on how they engage and release.
+This feedback helps you better understand understand how to engage and release the muscles properly, optimizing your muscle integration and mastery.

 Behavioral and Lifestyle Modifications

-Physical therapy isn’t just a list of exercises to cross off – it also gives you access to skilled, evidence-based insights that boost your daily life.
-Your physical therapist may suggest you with:
+Physical therapy isn’t just a list of exercises to cross off – it also gives you entry to professional, research-supported insights that boost your everyday life.
+Your physical therapist may advise you with:

 • Fluid regulation

-• Additional recommendations for a healthier daily life and way of living
+• Additional recommendations for a better daily life and way of living

-Augmenting the exercises and techniques used in pelvic floor therapy with these adjustments fosters enhanced pelvic floor function and general well-being.
+Enhancing the exercises and techniques used in pelvic floor therapy with these adaptations promotes enhanced pelvic floor function and overall well-being.

-Other pelvic floor therapy techniques may involve therapeutic ultrasound, electrical stimulation, vaginal dilators, weighted cones, medications, and other alternatives.
+Other methods in pelvic floor therapy may include therapeutic ultrasound, electrical stimulation, vaginal dilators, weighted cones, medications, and other alternatives.

 Axes Physical Therapy’s Approach to Pelvic Floor Therapy in Dellwood, MO

-At Axes Physical Therapy, we strongly believe in offering personalized and empathetic treatment to our patients.
-Owned and operated by a committed physical therapist in Dellwood, MO, our practice is focused on the client and getting positive patient results.
-We realize that pelvic floor dysfunction can pose as a sensitive and demanding condition.
-That’s why we approach every patient with the utmost respect, empathy, and customized attention.
+At Axes Physical Therapy, we wholeheartedly believe in offering individualized and caring treatment to our patients.
+Owned and operated by a devoted physical therapist in Dellwood, MO, our practice places our clients at the center and aims to attain beneficial patient results.
+We realize that pelvic floor dysfunction can present as a delicate and demanding condition.
+That’s why we approach every patient with the highest respect, empathy, and tailored attention.

-We also hold the belief in delivering evidence-based and holistic care to our patients.
-We make use of up-to-date research and state-of-the-art technology to shape our treatment plans and methodologies.
-In addition, we provide a range of other physical therapy services that can enhance your pelvic floor therapy, including:
+We also hold the belief in providing evidence-based and comprehensive care to our patients.
+We utilize up-to-date research and state-of-the-art technology to inform our treatment plans and methodologies.
+In addition, we provide a range of other physical therapy services that can complement your pelvic floor therapy, including:

-If you are considering pelvic floor therapy in Dellwood, MO, trust in Axes.
-We have several convenient physical therapy locations in the Dellwood, MO area, all devoted to achieving your best pelvic health.
+If you are interested in trying pelvic floor therapy in Dellwood, MO, trust in Axes.
+We have several convenient physical therapy locations in the Dellwood, MO area, all committed to attaining your optimal pelvic health.

 Call Axes Physical Therapy for Your Dellwood, MO Pelvic Floor Therapy Today

-Don’t let pelvic floor dysfunction to hinder you from being your favorite version of yourself.
-At Axes, our devoted physical and occupational therapists in Dellwood, MO have a unified mission: getting you back to the activities you value the most.
-Whether pelvic floor dysfunction is keeping your playing in your favorite sport or making it challenging to manage your day, we will customize our physical therapy treatment plan precisely to you and your goals.
-Request an appointment through our website or reach out to the nearest location to you to commence your path with Axes Physical Therapy in Dellwood, MO today.
+Don’t let pelvic floor dysfunction to impede you from being the best version of yourself.
+At Axes, our dedicated physical and occupational therapists in Dellwood, MO have a unified mission: getting you back to the things you value the most.
+Whether pelvic floor dysfunction is keeping your participation in your favorite sport or making it difficult to manage your day, we will personalize our physical therapy treatment plan precisely to you and your ambitions.
+Request an appointment online or reach out to the most convenient location to you to start your journey with Axes Physical Therapy in Dellwood, MO today.

 Services Offered